rmrbytes/sia/docs/02_features.md

 6. **Text Generation Parameters**: SIA allows administrators to configure generation parameters—such as temperature, max tokens, and top-p—via environment variables.
 These control the style and depth of generated responses.
 In upcoming versions, we plan to support user-level customization, allowing end-users to adjust parameters dynamically.

+7. **Web inteface for chat**: SIA provides a web interface for making the agent chat available to your end-users.
+By design, this chat interface is to be part of another hosted web application (using `iframe`) where the access to the agents may be controlled.

-7. **Extensibility for New Features**: SIA is designed to be modular, and the development roadmap includes enhancing customization options, adding more inference models, and expanding user-level configuration.
+8. **Extensibility for New Features**: SIA is designed to be modular, and the development roadmap includes enhancing customization options, adding more inference models, and expanding user-level configuration.

 > **We welcome your input!** Use the [issues section on GitHub](https://github.com/rmrbytes/sia/issues) to suggest features, provide feedback, and help shape SIA’s future.